noir-lang/noir/README.md

 This is why we chose Verus as the back-end for our prototype when implementing formal verification in Noir.
 Its architecture is well-suited for our needs.
 This reduces the complexity of incorporating it into Noir while supporting nearly all the features required.
-Influenced by tools like Dafny and AdaSpark, Verus integrates the Z3 SMT solver, enabling precise reasoning and verification of logical constraints.
+Influenced by languages like Dafny and Ada SPARK, Verus integrates the Z3 SMT solver, enabling precise reasoning and verification of logical constraints.
 By connecting the upstream Noir frontend to Verus via our compiler backend, we managed to produce a proof-of-concept FV system for